chebrolu-venkata-sai-kiran/python_learning/readme.md

 in chapter 7 we are learning about the comprehensions in list, set ,dictionary and generators.

-in chapter 8 we are learning about generators more
+in chapter 8 we are learning about generators.

+in chapter 9 we are learning about decorators and logging decorators